isomerpages/moe-ahmadibrahimpri/_departments/Arts.md

 <img src="/images/QR%20CODE.png" style="width:30%" alt="">

 * best viewed using the app "Art Steps".
 You may download it for free from Play Store/ Apple Store.

+#### 2024 P6 Canva Art
+Our Primary 6 students are given the exciting opportunity to experiment with AI tools within the Canva application to craft their unique juxtaposition artworks.
+Alongside experiencing Canva's AI capabilities, students delve into the platform's wide array of editing tools and libraries tailored for their use.
+Through this hands-on experience, students learn to expertly edit, layer, and experiment with various compositions, honing their skills to create stunning juxtaposition artworks.

 #### 2023 P6 BATIK PROGRAMME